-In this paper we aim to understand the meaning of the process $l^{*}$ for the whole class of infinite time horizon, irreversible investment problems of type (\ref{problemintro}).
-By means of a first order conditions approach we first find the optimal investment policy in terms of the `base capacity' process $l^{*}$ (cf.\ \cite{RiedelSu}, Definition $3.1$), unique optional solution of a representation problem in the spirit of Bank-El Karoui \cite{BankElKaroui}.
-That completely solves control problem (\ref{problemintro}).
-Invest just enough to keep the production capacity above $l^{*}(t)$ turns out to be the optimal investment strategy at time $t$.
-The base capacity process defines therefore a desirable value of capacity that the controller aims to maintain.
-We show indeed that $l^{*}(t)=b(X^{x}(t))$, where $b(\cdot)$ is the free-boundary of the optimal stopping problem \beq v(x,y)=\inf_{\tau \geq 0}\mathbb{E}\bigg\{\int_0^{\tau} e^{-rs}\pi_c(X^{x}(s),y)\,ds + e^{-r \tau}\bigg\} \eeq associated to (\ref{problemintro}) (cf., e.g., \cite{KaratzasBaldursson}, Lemma $2$).
-Such identification, together with the fact that $l^{*}$ uniquely solves a backward stochastic equation (see (\ref{backward}) below), yields a new integral equation for the free-boundary (cf.\ (\ref{integraleqintro}) and also our Theorem \ref{integraleqthm} below).
+associated to (\ref{problemintro}) (cf., e.g., \cite {KaratzasBaldursson}, Lemma $2$).
+Such an identification, together with the fact that $l^{*}$ uniquely solves a backward stochastic equation [see (\ref{backward}) below], yields a new integral equation for the free-boundary [cf. (\ref {integraleqintro}) and also our Theorem~\ref{integraleqthm} below].
 Our equation does not rely on It\^o's formula and does not require any smooth-fit property or a priori continuity of $b(\cdot)$ to be applied.
-In this sense it distinguishes from that one could derive from the local time-space calculus of Peskir for semimartingales on continuous surfaces \cite{Peskir} (such approach has been used in the context of stochastic, irreversible investment problems in \cite{Chiarolla2} and, more recently, in \cite{DeAF2013} for a reversible, stochastic investment problem).
-Notice that for multiplicatively separable profit functions (i.e.\ $\pi(x,c)=f(x)g(c)$, as in the Cobb-Douglas case) problem (\ref{optimalstoppingintro}) may be easily reduced to the linearly parameter-dependent optimal stopping problem $\sup_{\tau \geq 0}\mathbb{E}\{e^{-r\tau}(u(X^{x}(\tau)) - k)\}$ completely solved in \cite{BankBaumgarten} for a regular, one-dimensional diffusion $X$ (take $u(x):=\mathbb{E}\{\int_0^{\infty}e^{-rs}f(X^{x}(s))ds\}$ and $k:=1/g'(y)$ as a real parameter to obtain by strong Markov property $v(x,y)=g'(y)[u(x) -\sup_{\tau \geq 0}\mathbb{E}\{e^{-r\tau}(u(X^{x}(\tau)) - k)\}]$).
-In \cite{BankBaumgarten} the free-boundary in the $(x,k)$-plane is obtained in terms of the infimum of an auxiliary function of one variable that can be determined from the Laplace transforms of the level passage times of $X$.
-However, our integral equation (\ref{integraleqintro}) is derived for very general concave profit functions and can be analytically solved even in not-separable cases, as when the profit is of CES type (see Section \ref{CESsubsection} below).
+In this sense, it differs from that one could derive from the local time--space calculus of Peskir for semimartingales on continuous surfaces \cite{Peskir} (such approach has been used in the context of stochastic, irreversible investment problems in \cite{Chiarolla2} and, more recently, in \cite{DeAF2013} for a reversible, stochastic investment problem).
+Notice that for multiplicatively separable profit functions [i.e., $\pi (x,c)=f(x)g(c)$, as in the Cobb--Douglas case] problem (\ref {optimalstoppingintro}) may be easily reduced to the linearly parameter-dependent optimal stopping problem $\sup_{\tau\geq 0}\mathbb {E}\{e^{-r\tau}(u(X^{x}(\tau)) - k)\}$ completely solved in \cite {BankBaumgarten} for a regular, one-dimensional diffusion $X$ (take $u(x):=\mathbb{E}\{\int_0^{\infty}e^{-rs}f(X^{x}(s))\,ds\}$ and $k:=1/g'(y)$ as a real parameter to obtain by the strong Markov property $v(x,y)=g'(y)[u(x) -\sup_{\tau\geq0}\mathbb{E}\{e^{-r\tau }(u(X^{x}(\tau)) - k)\}]$).
+In \cite{BankBaumgarten}, the free-boundary in the $(x,k)$-plane is obtained in terms of the infimum of an auxiliary function of one variable that can be determined from the Laplace transforms of the level passage times of $X$.
+However, our integral equation (\ref{integraleqintro}) is derived for very general concave profit functions and can be analytically solved even in nonseparable cases, as when the profit is of CES type (see Section~\ref{CESsubsection} below).
 This represents one of the main novelties of this work.